bytecodealliance/wasmtime/cranelift/docs/metaref.rst

 =======

 Cretonne can be compiled with support for multiple target instruction set architectures.
-Each ISA is represented by a :py:class:`cretonne.Target` instance.
+Each ISA is represented by a :py:class:`cretonne.TargetISA` instance.

-.. autoclass:: Target
+.. autoclass:: TargetISA

-The definitions for each supported target live in a package under :file:`meta/target`.
+The definitions for each supported target live in a package under :file:`meta/isa`.

-.. automodule:: target
+.. automodule:: isa
     :members:

-.. automodule:: target.riscv
+.. automodule:: isa.riscv

 Glossary